MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 ## Add a Connector to your Teams App

 You can distribute your registered Connector as part of your Teams app package.
-For a standalone solution or one of several [capabilities](~/concepts/extensibility-points.md) that your experience enables in Teams, you can [package](~/concepts/build-and-test/apps-package.md) and [publish](~/concepts/deploy-and-publish/apps-publish.md) your Connector as part of your AppSource submission.
+For information on entry points for Teams app, see [capabilities](~/concepts/extensibility-points.md).
+You can [package](~/concepts/build-and-test/apps-package.md) and [publish](~/concepts/deploy-and-publish/apps-publish.md) your Connector as part of your AppSource submission.
 You can also provide it to users directly for uploading within Teams.

-To distribute your Connector, you need to register by using the [Connectors Developer Dashboard](https://outlook.office.com/connectors/home/login/#/publish).
-By default, when a Connector is registered, it is assumed that your Connector works in all Office 365 products that support them, including Outlook and Teams.
+To distribute your Connector, you must register by using the [Connectors Developer Dashboard](https://outlook.office.com/connectors/home/login/#/publish).
+When a Connector is registered, it is assumed that your Connector works in all Office 365 products that support them, including Outlook and Teams.
 If that is not the case and you need to create a Connector that only works in Microsoft Teams, contact us directly at [Microsoft Teams App Submissions](mailto:teamsubm@microsoft.com).

 > [!IMPORTANT]
 > Your Connector is registered after you choose **Save** in the Connectors Developer Dashboard.
 If you want to publish your Connector in AppSource, follow the instructions in [publish your Microsoft Teams app to AppSource](~/concepts/deploy-and-publish/apps-publish.md).
 If you do not want to publish your app in AppSource, distribute it directly to your organization.
 You can do so by [publishing to your organization](#publish-connectors-for-your-organization).
-If you only want to publish to your organization, no further action is necessary on the Connector Dashboard.
+If you only want to publish to your organization, no further action is required on the Connector Dashboard.

 ### Integrate the configuration experience

-Your users can complete the entire Connector configuration experience without having to leave the Teams client.
+Users can complete the entire Connector configuration experience without having to leave the Teams client.
 To get the experience, Teams can embed your configuration page directly within an iframe.
 The sequence of operations is as follows:

 * The user selects your connector to begin the configuration process.
 * Your configuration experience is loaded in line within Teams.